crate/cratedb-guide/docs/start/query/ai-integration.md

 Whether you're training models, running batch or real-time inference, or integrating with AI pipelines, CrateDB offers:

-* High ingestion performance for time-series or sensor data.
+- High ingestion performance for time-series or sensor data.
-* SQL-powered transformations and filtering.
+- SQL-powered transformations and filtering.
-* Unified queries across structured and semi-structured data: \
+- Unified queries across structured and semi-structured data: \
   Full-text, vector, and JSON.
-* Native support for embeddings via **FLOAT\_VECTOR** data type, \
+- Native support for embeddings via **FLOAT\_VECTOR** data type, \
   for conducting similarity searches in vector spaces (HNSW).

-:::{rubric} Benefits using CrateDB in ML Pipelines
+:::{rubric} Benefits of using CrateDB in ML pipelines
 :::

 | Use Case            | CrateDB Role                                          |